In this section

 If you do jury service you cannot be dismissed by your employer because you were on jury duty.

-You can find further information on Queensland Court's website - Jurors Handbook.
+You can find further information about being a juror on Queensland Court's website.
+See the Jurors Handbook.

 Legal Aid Queensland may give legal advice about these areas of law.

 The following organisations may also be able to provide you with legal advice.

 Community legal centres may give free preliminary legal advice and information on some criminal law matters.
 Most CLCs do not provide legal representation.
 Check with your closest CLC whether they can assist with your matter.